AshleyPikachu/Super-Bit-Shader/README.md

 Super-Bit-Shader (SBS) is a GLSL Retroarch Pixel Index shader that allows the user to color monochromatic games using a variety of palettes.
 Also, there are options for the "Color" versions of consoles like GBC, NGPC, and WSC with the goal of creating a more accurate experience.

 **Supported Consoles**
-* Game Boy / Game Boy Color (DoubleCherryGB / TGB Dual)
+* Game Boy / Game Boy Color (TGB Dual / DoubleCherryGB (Assuming this core gets fixed!)
 * Neo Geo Pocket / Neo Geo Pocket Color: (Beetle NeoPop / RACE)
 * Pokémon Mini (PokeMini)
 * Wonderswan / Wonderswan Color (Beetle Cygne)